atyho/IFC-Data-Science-in-Central-Banking/README.md

 The code is licensed under a MIT license.
 See [LICENSE.txt](LICENSE.txt) for details.

 ## Acknowledgements
-The views expressed in this paper are those of the authors; no responsibility for these views should be attributed to the Bank of Canada or the authors' affiliated organizations; all errors are the responsibility of the authors.
+The views expressed in this paper are those of the authors; no responsibility for these views should be attributed to the authors' affiliated organizations; all errors are the responsibility of the authors.
 We thank the ITS department at the Bank of Canada for their excellent assistance with Microsoft Azure Databricks.

 ## References
 Statistics Canada.
 2020. "[PostalCode Conversion File (PCCF), Reference Guide](https://www.canadapost-postescanada.ca/cpc/doc/en/marketing/postal-code-conversion-file-reference-guide.pdf)"